For media requests, please contact Christine Hill

 Extension: 7153

-Zea draws upon years of successful outreach & education experience to build community and develop engaging programming at NOFA-VT.
-She grew up on a farm and her background includes work with zero waste & local food systems.
+Zea has a rich background in environmental education and outreach.
+She grew up on a farm and completed the organic farming program at UCSC.
 She has coordinated farm-to-school and Buy Fresh Buy Local programs, managed an educational production farm, a Master Composter program, and more.
-Prior to this role, she led various projects and events for Vermont Fresh Network (and DigInVT).
+Prior to this role, she was our Events & Engagement Manager, leading our winter conference and summer events coordination.
 Zea currently serves on the board of her local food cooperative and lives in an eco-village.
-Contact her about on-farm workshops, pizza socials, farmer olympics, Agricultural Literacy Week, the Abenaki Land Link Project, and our Winter Conference.
-Please note that we no longer rent out the mobile oven or cater private events.
+Contact her about organic practices support and the Transition to Organic Partnership Program.

 Email: [email protected]